DevXplorer-ArJn/MYOSA-6.0-bagbee/bagbee.md

 An attempt to open or remove the node while the system is armed, without the correct disarm gesture, follows a separate tamper-detection path.

-This prevents the security logic from relying solely on luggage movement.
+This prevents the security logic from relying only on luggage movement detection.

 ---